La verità in cimento

-La verità in cimento (/it/; Truth in Contention) is an opera by Antonio Vivaldi to a libretto by Giovanni Palazzi.
-The opera, Vivaldi's 13th, was premiered during the Carnival at Venice in 1720.
+La verità in cimento (/it/; Truth in Contention) is an opera by Antonio Vivaldi to a libretto by Giovanni Palazzi and Domenico Lalli.
+The opera, Vivaldi's 13th, was premiered on 26 October 1720 at the Teatro San Angelo in Venice.
 The work is dedicated to Count Sava Vladislavich, a Serbian merchant and diplomat in the employ of Peter the Great, who resided in Venice from 1716 to 1722.
 The work is listed as RV 739 in the Vivaldi catalogue.